About

 Dr Christopher Cooper is now Professor Emeritus of Medicine and Physiology at the David Geffen School of Medicine at UCLA where he served on the full-time faculty for 25 years and was director of the COPD clinical and research programs and director of the Exercise Physiology Research Laboratory which he founded.

-Dr Cooper trained at St. Thomas's Hospital Medical School, University of London, United Kingdom, obtaining his BSc in physiology in 1973 and graduating in medicine in 1976 (conferred as MB BS).
-He completed his postgraduate training in general internal medicine and specialist training in pulmonary and critical care medicine in the UK at St. Thomas' Hospital, London and the University of Sheffield.
+He trained at St. Thomas's Hospital Medical School, University of London, United Kingdom, obtaining his BSc in physiology in 1973 and graduating in medicine in 1976 (conferred as MB BS).
 In 1991, he was awarded an MD (equivalent to PhD) by the University of London for his doctoral thesis on the topic of pulmonary rehabilitation.
 He spent twelve months from November 1987 in the Division of Respiratory and Critical Care Physiology and Medicine at Harbor-UCLA Medical Center as a Fulbright Scholar.
 He returned to join the faculty of UCLA School of Medicine in January 1990.
-He spent four months in 2008 as Visiting Professor at the University of Cape Town Lung Institute in South Africa.
-In 2016, he retired from the full-time faculty at UCLA to become Professor Emeritus but has remained actively involved in research and teaching.
+In 2008, he spent four months as Visiting Professor at the University of Cape Town Lung Institute in South Africa.
+He obtained his MS in clinical research from the University of California in 2013.
+In 2016, he retired from the full-time faculty at UCLA to become Professor Emeritus but remains actively involved, on recall, in research and teaching.
 Between 2016 and 2019, he worked part-time with GlaxoSmithKline Global Respiratory Franchise as a Global Medical Expert.

 WHY NOT TO BOOK A CALL?